tyler-a-johnson/Obsidian-git-repo/UNI 2024/SEM 2/COMP1350/Workshops/Week 2.md

 *b) Are there any multi-valued attributes?
 How are these denoted?*

-Farmer certifications can be multi valued, as
+Farmer certifications can be multi valued, as one farmer can have multiple certifications.

 **Question 3**